H0RAC3Z/ReverseImageSearchWebsite/README.md

 To display cheapest price link and img. main.css is linked to index.html and html files in the pages folder to style them. images are located in the images folder.

+To run the project, download and enter your own API key from weaviate in the Flask.py file and create a mongodb connection that contains the json files.